 Tembe lies on the legendary Ivory Route where tuskers, the largest elephants in Africa roam.
 Tuskers used to be found across continental Africa in the early 1900s, but now fewer than 40 exist, due to being killed for their huge tusks.
 Many experts believe that the largest elephants in the world can be found at Tembe!

 But as incredible as Tembe is for elephants, it’s not all about the elephants!
-Tembe is also home to the Big 5 – one of the places where a leopard teased us with his footprints, only to disappear into the forest again!
-And if you’re incredibly lucky, you may even seen one of the highly endangered wild dogs!
+Tembe is also home to the Big 5.
+One of the places where a leopard teased us with his footprints, only to disappear into the forest again!
+And if you’re incredibly lucky, you may even see one of the highly endangered wild dogs!
 They were in another part of the park when I visited, so I missed them.
 A very solid consolation prize was observing three lions less than 5 meters away!

-They were so close that one lady in our safari jeep slid of the seat and hid under it with a blanket covering her – much to the amusement of the lions!
-That is, until one of the lionesses decided it was time to stop playing around.
+They were so close that one lady in our safari jeep slid off the seat and hid under it with a blanket covering her.
+Much to the amusement of the lions!
+That is until one of the lionesses decided it was time to stop playing around.

 There are 5 of my favourite places in South Africa to spot wildlife!
 What are yours?

 Best Time to Go to South Africa to See Wildlife: